 - In the paper Where is the beat in that note?
 Effects of attack, duration, and frequency on the perceived timing of musical and quasi-musical sounds (JEP:HPP), Danielsen et al. (2019) showed that the shape of a sound impacts when we perceive a sound event to happen, and also the precision with which we do this.

-This project examines the pleasure of musical fragmentation and the related play with time, with a focus on sample-based and cut-and-paste music.
+This project examines the pleasure of musical fragmentation and the related play with time, focusing on sample-based and cut-and-paste music.
 In the MASHED project, the focus is on the underlying aesthetics and temporality of so-called Mashup music.

 Musical Time and Form

 The new project Musical Time and Form investigates salient differences in musical interpretation between recorded performances of orchestral compositions in Western Art Music from the last two centuries.
-Compositions are performed differently depending on conductor, orchestra, historical and cultural tradition, and other factors such as time and place of the performance.
-There is also a focus on the listening experiences of those performances, with an aim to improve the precision with which we discuss musical performance and the listening experience.
+Compositions are performed differently depending on the conductor, orchestra, historical and cultural tradition, and other factors such as time and place of the performance.
+There is also a focus on the listening experiences of those performances, intending to improve the precision with which we discuss musical performance and the listening experience.

 The aim of the new project MIRAGE - A Comprehensive AI-Based System for Advanced Music Analysis is to improve the computers' capability to listen to and understand music.
 A goal is to develop technologies that facilitate understanding and appreciation of music through generating rich and detailed descriptions.
-These will encompass a large range of dimensions, such as, rhythm, tonality, formal structure, melodic shape, sound colour, and emotions.
-Significant effort will be dedicated to the design of applications of value for musicology, music cognition and the general public.
+These will encompass a broad range of dimensions, such as rhythm, tonality, formal structure, melodic shape, sound colour, and emotions.
+Significant effort will be dedicated to designing applications of value for musicology, music cognition and the general public.

 Structure & Cognition Cluster

 The overarching goal is to expand our understanding of how rhythm and sense of time are constructed in the human mind.
 We study the influence of rhythm and time on perception, attention and effort, imagery and illusions, prediction and cognitive control processes across sensory modalities.
-Utilizing a broad range of methods, including pupillometry, magnetic resonance imaging (MRI), scalp- and intracranial electroencephalography (EEG), we aim to reveal the effects of rhythmic and temporal features, as well as the neurocognitive mechanisms involved.
-For our experiments, we recruit healthy participants, but also special populations, such as musicians, synaesthetes, and neurological patients with focal brain damage or epilepsy.
+Utilising a broad range of methods, including pupillometry, magnetic resonance imaging (MRI), scalp- and intracranial electroencephalography (EEG), we aim to reveal the effects of rhythmic and temporal features, as well as the neurocognitive mechanisms involved.
+For our experiments, we recruit healthy participants and special populations, such as musicians, synaesthetes, and neurological patients with focal brain damage or epilepsy.

 - In the paper Where Are the Months?
 Mental Images of Circular Time in a Large Online Sample (Frontiers in Psychology), Laeng and Hofseth (2019) report on an online survey with more than 70,000 participants.
 They were asked to report on how they think about time.
 The majority of respondents imagined the year as a “circle”, and 75% “saw” the months unfolding in a clockwise direction.

 - The insula is one of the least understood brain areas.
-In the paper Auditory deviance detection in the human insula: An intracranial EEG study (Cortex), Blenkmann et al. (2019) report on invasive EEG recordings from epilepsy patients that listened to sequences of expected standard and unexpected deviant sounds.
-This is the first direct neural evidence that a subregion of the insula is engaged during auditory deviance detection, that is, increased and later responses to unexpected sounds.
+In the paper Auditory deviance detection in the human insula: An intracranial EEG study (Cortex), Blenkmann et al. (2019) report on invasive EEG recordings from epilepsy patients that listened to sequences of the expected standard and unexpected deviant sounds.
+This is the first direct neural evidence that the insula's subregion is engaged during auditory deviance detection, that is, increased and later responses to unexpected sounds.

 This research focuses on cross-modal rhythms or the study of multisensory correspondences in both the brain and behaviour.
 Current experiments investigate rhythm patterns across perceptual modalities processed in parallel.
 Experiments investigate ‘pulse’, ‘meter’ (grouping) and ‘rhythm’ patterns across perceptual modalities (e.g., auditory and tactile), as well as temporal judgments of simultaneity between predictable versus unpredictable events, in the visual and auditory modalities, separately or combined.
-This research is conducted also with synesthetic participants, with either neuroimaging or pupillometry, who experience sounds when none have physically occurred.
-Generally, rhythmic events are hypothesized to be discrete windows of attentional processing of sensory information, or quantal objects of awareness.
+This research is also conducted with synesthetic participants, who experience sounds when none have physically occurred.
+Generally, rhythmic events are hypothesised to be discrete windows of attentional processing of sensory information, or quantal objects of awareness.
 One hypothesis is that the brain fundamentally uses a dual code (categorical versus continuous) to represent all perceptual information.

 Interaction & Pleasure Cluster

 We study the processes and phenomena underlying rhythmic action and interaction, and the social and affective outcomes of these processes.
-Central aims of the cluster are to understand why rhythms make us move, and how rhythms facilitate entrainment and interaction.
+The cluster aims to understand why rhythms make us move and how rhythms facilitate entrainment and interaction.
 The cluster also investigates music-related effort and skilled action, the experience of absorption in music listening and performance, and the dynamics of music-evoked pleasure.
-The researchers within the cluster use a multitude of different methods—both quantitative and qualitative—including behavioural experiments, motion capture, eye-tracking, phenomenology, and psychophysiology.
+The researchers within the cluster use many different methods: behavioural experiments, motion capture, eye-tracking, phenomenology, and psychophysiology.

-- RITMO postdoctoral researcher Simon Høffding published the book A Phenomenology of Musical Absorption (Palgrave Macmillan), in which he has interviewed one of the world’s leading classical chamber ensembles, The Danish String Quartet (DSQ).
+- RITMO postdoctoral researcher Simon Høffding published the book A Phenomenology of Musical Absorption (Palgrave Macmillan).
+He has interviewed one of the world’s leading classical chamber ensembles, The Danish String Quartet (DSQ).
 He presents a detailed analysis of what it means to be absorbed in playing music.
 Høffding’s work with the DSQ has provided the foundation for a large-scale interdisciplinary collaboration between the DSQ and several RITMO researchers.

 Entrainment, Social Bonding and Pleasure

 This project investigates how music influences micromotion; the smallest bodily motion that it is possible to produce and perceive.
 Data collection is done using motion capture and physiological measurements.
-One of the annual highlights, is the organisation of the Norwegian Championship of Standstill, which is both important for data collection, but also serves as a dissemination activity.
+One of the annual highlights is the Norwegian Championship of Standstill, which is both important for data collection and serves as a dissemination activity.

 Effort and Attention in Musical Experience

-Musical experience is often mixed with not only sensations of affect and of pleasure, but also of sound-producing and sound-accompanying body motion.
-This project seeks to enhance our understanding of the physical and mental effort and attentional processes involved in the production and perception of music-related sound and other music-related multimodal phenomena.
+Musical experience is often mixed with not only sensations of affect and pleasure, but also sound-producing and sound-accompanying body motion.
+This project seeks to enhance our understanding of the physical and mental effort and attentional processes involved in producing and perceiving music-related sound and other music-related multimodal phenomena.

 Engagement and Absorption

 This project investigates the brain processes and musical triggers underlying the intense, pleasurable ‘chills’ responses sometimes evoked by music.
-The aim of the project is to investigate the extent to which ‘chilling’ music engages the brain's noradrenergic system, as indexed by pupillary measures.
+The project aims to investigate the extent to which ‘chilling’ music engages the brain's noradrenergic system, as indexed by pupillary measures.

 Interaction & Robotics Cluster

 How can we understand aspects of rhythm and motion through the design and construction of interactive systems and robots?
 We investigate aspects of rhythm and motion through robotics and technology.
-This includes the creation of interactive music systems, with a focus on multi-dimensional mapping from sensors to musical parameters.
-Moreover, we design and prototype adaptive robot systems, and explore both human-robot and robot-robot interactions in collective settings.
-We employ a multitude of methods, including artificial intelligence, machine learning, simulations, modeling, rapid prototyping, as well as iterative and creative design processes.
-This analysis-by-synthesis approach will lead to new understanding of rhythmic phenomena in general, and can also lead to applications in rehabilitation and art.
+This includes creating interactive music systems, with a focus on multi-dimensional mapping from sensors to musical parameters.
+Moreover, we design and prototype adaptive robot systems and explore both human-robot and robot-robot interactions in collective settings.
+We employ a multitude of methods, including artificial intelligence, machine learning, simulations, modelling, rapid prototyping, and iterative and creative design processes.
+This analysis-by-synthesis approach will lead to a new understanding of rhythmic phenomena in general, and can also lead to applications in rehabilitation and art.

 - Two platforms for mechatronic devices have been developed: the self-playing guitars and Dr. Squiggles.
-They allow for exploring the dynamics of decentralized interaction in a mixed group of machines and humans.
-This allows for studying algorithms for intelligent synchronization and task division, processes of entrainment, and human-machine interaction.
+They allow for exploring the dynamics of decentralised interaction in a mixed group of machines and humans.
+This allows for studying algorithms for intelligent synchronisation and task division, entrainment processes, and human-machine interaction.
 The machines have so far featured in several interactive installations and public communication events.

 Musical Human-Computer Interaction

-This core activity focuses on the creation of interactive music systems with a focus on multi-dimensional mapping from sensors to musical parameters.
+This core activity focuses on creating interactive music systems with a focus on multi-dimensional mapping from sensors to musical parameters.